priyankaghule2906/java-notes/src/main/java/docs/serialization.md

 2. Changing a nonstatic field to static or  non transient field to transient field. - it’s equal to deletion of fields.
 3. Modifying the writeObject() / readObject() method - we must not modify these method, though adding or removing them completely is compatible change.

-## 11. What if Serialization is not available, is any any other alternative way to transfer object over network
+## 11. What if Serialization is not available, is  any other alternative way to transfer object over network

 * We can can convert JSON to transfer the object.
 JSON is helpful in stringifying and de stringifying object.
 * Hibernate (ORM tool) helps in persisting object as it in database and later we can read persisted object.